mohsinalimat/klassenapp-ios/CONTRIBUTING.md

 # Contributing to KlassenApp for iOS

-First off, thanks for taking the time to contribute!🎉👍
+First off, thanks for taking the time to contribute!
+We really appreciate any help🎉👍

 Table of Contents:
 1. [Code of Conduct](#code-of-conduct)